My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 On every mistake.

 My first profitable flip was ugly and small.
 A two-bedroom house with old carpet, bad lighting, and a kitchen that smelled like smoke.
-I painted cabinets myself at midnight.
+I painted the cabinets myself at midnight.
 I staged it with borrowed furniture.
 I sold it for more than anyone expected.

 Then came another.